By: Sarah Stone

 What kind of support will you have?

-Check with your volunteer group on whether you should bring items like a first aid kit or over-the-counter medications for stomach problems or pain relief.
-They might keep these at the project site in case a volunteer has a non-serious injury or falls ill with a 24-hour stomach bug.
+Check with your volunteer organization on whether you should bring items like a first aid kit or over-the-counter medications for stomach problems or pain relief.
+They might keep these at the project site in case a participant has a non-serious injury or falls ill with a 24-hour stomach bug.

 Finally, ask your volunteer coordinator what plan the organization has in place for unexpected or unlikely emergencies, such as a major medical issue, political turmoil, or a natural disaster.
 Be sure you know where your home country’s closest embassy is located, and how to get there if needed.